Fact sheet, Summer Term 2026 Drawing London's Landscape

 Location & timetable

-It is also very important that you arrive punctually (in time for the class to begin at 10am) for each class as the class will usually move away from the meeting point quite quickly at the beginning of the day.
+Please arrive punctually in time for the class to begin at 10am.
+The class will move away from meeting points promptly at the start of each class.

 Week 1 — 1 May